CDLUC3/mrt-doc/design/logging-2023/README.md

 - UI ALB
   - Is any ALB log info interesting to track and funnel to Open Search, or is this best to not clutter our logs
 - UI
-  - Every request/api call is a key event
   - What would this enable?
     - Count logins
     - Count collection browse